MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 AppCenter.start(application, "{Your App Secret}", Analytics::class.java, Crashes::class.java)
 ```

-If you have more than one start activity (for example, deep link activity), you should also call `start` in each of them.
-To avoid duplicate start calls, check if App Center is enabled before the `start` call:
+If you have more than one start activity (for example, deep link activity), call `start` in the application custom class or in _each entry point_.
+In the second case, in order to avoid duplicate start calls, check if App Center is enabled before the `start` call:

 ```java
 if (!AppCenter.isEnabled().get()) {